 Chrono Trigger is the latest in a series of Square-Enix remakes designed to milk old titles for every last dollar and yen.
 Like Dragon Quest, Chrono Trigger is a game that I somehow missed (though I did play the under appreciated Chrono Cross at some point).

 Chrono Trigger is, simply put, a pleasure to play.
-The casual gaming experience (by which I mean, the fights, going from A to B, etc) completely trumps a game like Dragon Quest. → Read the rest
+The casual gaming experience (by which I mean, the fights, going from A to B, etc) completely trumps a game like Dragon Quest. → This better not be as bad as everything else here.

 Short RPGs for fun and profit